Brandon-Nadell/Blood-Moon-Dawning/README.md

 # Blood-Moon-Dawning
 2D role-playing dungeon crawler game.
-Over 600 hours of work as of 8/26/19
+Over 700 hours of work as of 9/13/20

-Note: there are actually over 100 .java files.
+Note: there are actually over 100 .java source files.
 Only a few of them are here